Healthy Cast Iron Plant (Aspidistra elatior) in low, also known as Cast Iron Plant

 About Cast Iron Plant

 Botanically, Cast Iron Plant is native to Taiwan and southern Japan and remains tied to those ecological conditions in cultivation and reflects that origin in its growth preferences.
 Across its native range, it occupies warm understory or open tropical habitats with seasonal rainfall and is best known for its purple flowers and foliage.
-The species was cultivated regionally and later spread through horticulture during the 19th and 20th centuries.
+A practical check: the species was cultivated regionally and later spread through horticulture during the 19th and 20th centuries.
 The ornamental trade keeps this plant prominent in home collections thanks to its adaptable habit and decorative consistency.
 In practice, it works well for growers who want consistent structure without sacrificing ornamental quality.

 Family: Asparagaceae · Genus: Aspidistra